Stoxum/casinocoin-dev-portal/content/index.md

 ## Transaction Fees

-Every transaction must destroy a small amount of CSC as a cost to send the transaction.
+Every transaction must destroy a small amount of STM as a cost to send the transaction.
 This is also called a *transaction fee*.
-The transaction cost is designed to increase along with the load on the CSC Ledger, making it very expensive to deliberately or inadvertently overload the peer-to-peer network that powers the CSC Ledger.
+The transaction cost is designed to increase along with the load on the STM Ledger, making it very expensive to deliberately or inadvertently overload the peer-to-peer network that powers the STM Ledger.

 You can choose the size of the fee you want to pay or let a default be used.
 You can get an estimate of the fee required to be included in the next ledger closing with the [getFee](#getfee) method.